MozhganNajafi/technical-activities/README.md

 - [Folder Structure](#folder-structure)

 ## Overview
-This project is designed to evaluate frontend technical skills and is built with Vue 3.
+This project is designed to evaluate frontend technical skills.
+This project utilises Vue 3 and uses vitest for testing.
 It includes three activities:

 The first activity is accessible via the "Activity 1" link in the navigation bar and serves as the homepage.
 The other activities are available through their respective links in the navigation bar.